AVTpepper/news-app/README.md

 7. Install the relevant packages as per the requirements.txt file
 8. In `settings.py` file, ensure the connection is set to either the Heroku Postgres Database or the local SQLite database
 9. Ensure debug is set to true in the `settings.py` file for local development
-10. Add localhost/127.0.0.1 to the ALLOWED_HOSTS variable in `settings.py`
+10. Add 'localhost', to the ALLOWED_HOSTS variable in `settings.py`
 11. Run `python3 manage.py showmigrations` to check the status of the migrations
 12. Run `python3 manage.py migrate` to migrate the database
-13. Run `python3 manage.py createsuperuser` to create a super/admin user
 14. Start the application by running `python3 manage.py runserver`

 ## **Deployment to Heroku**